-FY 2000 recurring revenue reached \$3.37 billion, with growth of 8.0 percent above the previous fiscal year.
-The General Fund saw strong growth in revenues related to mineral production in the State as energy prices recovered from low levels in FY 99.
-Total expenditures for FY2000 were approximately \$3.39 billion, an increase of 7.5 percent over FY1999.
-The operating reserve received a \$31.5 million transfer and ended the year with a balance of \$191.6 million.
-Year-end total General Fund balances were approximately \$192.6 million as the Risk Reserve was transferred out of the General Fund.
+FY 2000 recurring revenue reached \$3.37 billion with growth of 8.0 percent over the previous fiscal year.
+The general fund experienced strong growth in revenues related to mineral production as energy prices recovered from low levels in FY 1999.
+Total expenditures for FY 2000 were approximately \$3.39 billion, an increase of 6.0 percent over FY 1999.
+The operating reserve received a \$31.3 million transfer and ended the year with a balance of \$191.6 million.
+Year-end total general fund balances were \$192.6 million or 5.8 percent of recurring appropriations.

-Recurring General Fund revenue in FY 2001 was \$3.99 billion, growing 18.3 percent over the previous fiscal year.
-Robust revenue growth continued during FY 2001 bolstered by strong energy prices.
-Revenues relating to mineral production and rents and royalties increased 84.1 percent over the previous year.
-General sales revenue grew by 9.9 percent, the corporate income tax revenue grew 36.4 percent, and investment income grew 10.4 percent.
-Revenues from the personal income tax increased 9.8 percent before adjusting for legislative changes.

-Total appropriations for FY 2001 were \$3.8 billion.
-However, this amount includes an appropriation of \$163 million to the Appropriation Contingency Fund (\$68 million specifically for the Medicaid Program - of this amount \$53 million has been deemed as recurring expenditure).

-In FY 2001, there was a transfer of \$167 million to the operating reserve less an approximate transfer of \$88 million to the Tax Stabilization Reserve.
-The operating reserve finished the fiscal year with an ending balance of \$267 million or 7.5 percent of recurring appropriations.
-Total reserves exceeded recurring appropriations by 12 percent.
+Recurring general fund revenue in FY 2001 was \$3.99 billion, growing 18.3 percent over the previous fiscal year.
+Revenue growth in FY 2001 was bolstered by strong energy prices.
+General and selective sales, personal income taxes, and corporate income tax collections were also very robust.
+Total appropriations for FY 2001 were \$3.83 billion.
+The legislature approved an appropriation from the appropriation contingency fund equal to \$164.4 million; \$68 million was specifically for the Medicaid Program.
+Of this amount, \$53 million was considered a recurring expenditure.
+There was a transfer of \$167.0 million to the operating reserve less an approximate transfer of \$87.7 million to the tax stabilization reserve.
+The operating reserve finished the fiscal year with an ending balance of \$267.2 million.
+Year-end total general fund balances were \$448.9 million, or 12.6 percent of recurring appropriations.

-Recurring revenue was \$143.2 million lower than FY 2001 or \$3.85 billion.
+Recurring revenue was \$3.85 billion in FY 2002, \$143.2 million lower than in FY 2001.
 Revenue declined considerably due to the September 11, 2001 terrorist attacks and an already weakening economy.
 A significant downward revision in the price of natural gas also contributed to the decline.
-Recurring appropriations of \$3.87 billion were signed into law, an increase of 8.2 percent over the previous fiscal year.
-Total General Fund reserves were \$320.4 million or 8.3 percent of recurring appropriations.
+Appropriations totaled \$4.05 billion, 5.8 percent over the previous fiscal year.
+The general fund drew \$112.7 million from the operating reserve.
+Total general fund reserves were \$320.4 million or 8.3 percent of recurring appropriations at year-end.